 OVERVIEW OF THE FINANCIAL STATEMENTS

 This annual report contains two types of financial statements.
-The statements of net position and statements of activities (which are presented on pages 8 and 9) are considered government-wide financial statements.
-The balance sheets and statements of revenue, expenditures, and changes in fund balances for governmental funds (which are presented on pages 10 and 12) are considered fund financial statements.
+The statements of net position and statements of activities (which are presented on pages 9 and 10) are considered government-wide financial statements.

 OVERVIEW OF THE FINANCIAL STATEMENTS (CONTINUED)